 Be honest and open to share your expertise and experience you are the teachers.
-If you feel there is a need for further discussions, preschool teachers will work to accommodate to your schedule as long as there is a common understanding that the efforts are mutual.
+If you feel there is a need for further discussions, preschool teachers will work to accommodate your schedule as long as there is a common understanding that the efforts are mutual.

 Tip for parents: Take advantage of the parent involvement opportunities available at your child’s school.
 It can be volunteering at a field trip or conducting a show and tell for your child’s class – take some time to be involved in at least one of the activities.

 3. Stay connected and informed

 Teachers will try to adjust their communication methods and styles to suit with yours when they see your efforts to stay connected and informed.
 Time can be a tough hurdle.
 Find out what are the most effective ways you can be informed and involved with her.

 Tip for parents: Teachers appreciate when you take the time to share personal happenings at home with your child.
 It can be as simple as a conversation between you and your child before their bedtime, or a trip to the supermarket.
 When parents initiate such personal sharings that happen at home, teachers are often delighted and happy to hear them as it gives them a better understanding of your child.